-A WARNING: Limit pruning to limbs shoulder height or below.
+▲ WARNING: Limit pruning to limbs shoulder height or below.
 Do not cut if branches are higher than your shoulder.
 Get a professional to do the job.

-- Make your first cut 1/3 of the way through the bottom of the limb.
-This cut will make the limb sag so that it falls easily on the second cut. - Next make the second cut an overcut all the way through the limb. - Finish the pruning operation by using an overcut so that the stump of the limb protrudes 1 to 2 inches from the trunk of the tree.
+- Make your first cut 1/3 of the way through the bottom of the limb. - Next make a 2nd cut all the way through the limb.
+Then cut a third overcut leaving a 1 to 2 inch (2.5 to 5 cm) collar from the truck of the tree.